pharo-ide/ClassAnnotation/README.md

 	classVariableNames: ''
 	package: 'MyPackage'
 ```
-Then add new method to the class which you want annotate.
-It should be class side method and it should return the instance of annotation class.
-In addition the method should be marked with pragma #classMetaAnnotation:
+Then add new class side method to the class which you want annotate.
+It should return the instance of annotation.
+And the method should be marked with pragma #classMetaAnnotation:
 ```Smalltalk
 MyClass class>>specialAnnotationExample
 	<classMetaAnnotation>